sz-flvd/zadanie_rekrutacyjne/README.md

 * Logger - takes informations (for debug purposses etc.) from each task and stores them in file.

 Other features include:
-* [to be implemented] catching SIGTERM and SIGINT to exit safely.
+* catching SIGTERM to exit safely.
 .